Authentication & Security

 Account Recovery

 If you have lost both your authenticator device and all backup codes, you can request account recovery.
 The recovery process requires email verification and may take additional time for security review.
+Re-enroll TOTP immediately after the next successful sign-in to restore the second factor.

 Sessions & Cookies